 Expenditures that are eligible for grant funding under the Capacity-Building Fund include:

-travel and living expenses related to AJS projects;
+- travel and living expenses related to IJP projects;

-administration costs (should be limited to no more than 20% of the total value of the funding agreement).
+- administration costs (limited to no more than 20% of the total value of the funding agreement).

 The following expenditures are ineligible:

 - costs or debts incurred prior to the effective date of the agreement, unless agreed to by the parties;